Bhenny90/wabbits.staking/README.md

 # 🐰⚡ Energy Wabbits Whitepaper

-Welcome to the official Energy Wabbits ecosystem whitepaper.
+Welcome to the official Energy Wabbits staking whitepaper.

-Energy Wabbits is a gamified staking ecosystem where holders stake their Wabbits, earn EP (Energy Points), build up their Burrow Stop, generate WB (Wabbit Bucks), and use that value across the wider ecosystem.
+This is a gamified staking ecosystem where holders stake their Wabbits, earn EP (Energy Points), build up their Burrow Stop, generate WB (Wabbit Bucks), and use that value across the wider ecosystem.

 ## Core Loop